yadunut/orbital-react-native-2023/slides/setup.md

     npx expo start

-If you have an android device or are facing issues with connection, you can try to run
+If you have an android device or are facing issues with connection (such as when you are not connected to the same wifi network), you can try to run

     npx expo start --tunnel